 Rebecca Andreozzi, is the Associate Director of Admissions at Gould Academy in Bethel, Maine.
 Although not born in Maine, she considers herself a native, as she moved to Cape Elizabeth in the fourth grade and graduated from the University of Maine.
 Prior to joining the Gould community, she taught for Spurwink Services in Portland, Bradley Hospital and Rocky Hill School in Rhode Island.
 At Gould, she has the opportunity to work with students in running their community outreach program and is a facilitator for the Gould Girls Groups.
 She is an active volunteer with a Maine based program in Guatemala called Safe Passage.
 Rebecca embraces the outdoor life in Maine and can’t think of anything better than spending time with her family skiing, hiking, traveling or camping.

 Marilyn Bronzi, CSW is the Co-founder of Brief Therapy Associates, Co-founder of India Street Institute for the Study of Solution Orientation, Founder and former Trustee of the River Rock Foundation and a Co-Founder of the Great Bay Foundation.
-She serves on the Fund’s Marketing Committee.
+She serves on the Fund’s Executive and Marketing committees.
 She resides in Yarmouth.

 Catherine Richards Olney is a community volunteer and recent graduate of ICL’s (Institute for Civic Leadership) Leadership Intensive program.
 She is a founding board member of Coastal Studies for Girls, a science and leadership school, where she served for seven years.
 Catherine is the current board Chair for the Isle au Haut Community Development Corporation and also sits on the board of Freeport Community Services.
-She is a newly elected member to the Fund.
 She has a love for collaborative work and empowering girls and women.
 Catherine resides in Freeport with her husband, Bob, and two children, Aidan and Elspeth.

 Clara Porter, MSW, was most recently the coordinator of the USM Campus Safety Project, and Director of Prevention.
 Action.
 Change.
 She is a nationally certified self-defense instructor, with advanced certification in Trauma First Aide.
 She has a love of coalition-building, activism, and social change.
-She serves on the Leadership Gifts, Governance and Grants committees.
+She serves on the Leadership Gifts and Governance committees.
 She resides in Portland.

 Sarah Strickland is the owner of Strategic Wisdom Consultants.
 This consulting practice focuses on enhancing an organization’s capacity for strategic dialogue, practices and decision making.
 Sarah works with non-profits, health care, education and other social enterprise organizations.
 She recently moved to her great grandfather’s homestead in Robbinston, Washington County from Minneapolis, Minnesota.
 She has been an activist for women’s social, reproductive and economic justice for many years.